-- estimation should be redone during the planning time for the next sprint., There are various methods for doing this
+- Estimation of backlog size - The team is responsible for estimating the size of items in the backlog.
+This estimation should be redone during the planning time for the next sprint., There are various methods for doing this

 - Estimation of total cost - As the team continues to deliver tested chunks of business value back to the organization during each sprint, an average velocity is created.
 From this it is possible to estimate how many sprints it will take to complete the backlog (or to meet a certain release point).
 There are various methods for doing this, and, like other estimation processes, it should be redone as part of sprint planning.
 In general, estimates are very bad for the first few sprints and get progressively better as the project continues